tusharojha/web_scraper/README.md

 ## Contributing

 - Please branch from _develop_ to implement bug fix/new feature.
-- Ensure that code is formatted according to base dart rules.
+- Ensure that code is formatted according to base dart rules & using the latest stable version of dart.
 - Open a PR with _develop_ as the PR target with a clear description.